What is x402r

 | Refunds | Manual void/reclaim | Structured refund requests with configurable approval |

-| Escrow Period | Not enforced | Configurable time-lock before release |
+| Escrow Period | Not enforced | Configurable time-lock before capture |

 | Dispute Resolution | Not built-in | Arbiter workflow via conditions, signatures, and evidence |